-Every few months a brand team arrives in a briefing room with a version of the same question: Meta Ray-Ban or Snap Spectacles?
-Which should we build for?
+Every few months a brand team arrives in a briefing room with a version of the same question: Meta Ray-Ban or Snap Specs?
 The question sounds like a comparison.
 It is not.
-These are different products designed for different purposes, and choosing the wrong one for your brief does not produce a mediocre result.
+These are different products designed for different purposes, and choosing the wrong one does not produce a mediocre result.
 It produces a campaign that does not work at all.
-This article gives you the framing to decide quickly.

 The fundamental difference

 Meta Ray-Ban Gen 2 is a camera and audio platform you wear.
-There is no display.
+There is no AR display.
 The wearer sees the world normally.
-The glasses capture what you see, stream it to Instagram or Facebook Live, and put Meta AI in your ear via open-ear speakers.
+The glasses capture what you see, stream to Instagram or Facebook Live, and put Meta AI in your ear via open-ear speakers.
 The brief it answers: first-person content creation, ambient AI assistance, mass social reach.
+Price: $299-329.
+Over 7 million units sold by end of 2025.

-Snap Spectacles is a spatial AR display you wear.
-The wearer sees digital content layered over the real world through a binocular waveguide with a 46-degree field of view.
+Snap Specs is a spatial AR display you wear.
+The wearer sees digital content layered over the real world through binocular waveguide lenses with a 51-degree field of view.
 The brief it answers: visible AR overlays, world-anchored objects, multi-user spatial experiences.
+Price: $2,195.
+Consumer preorder now open, ships Fall 2026.

 Put directly: Meta Ray-Ban is a camera that happens to be glasses.
-Snap Spectacles is a display that happens to be glasses.
+Snap Specs is a display that happens to be glasses.
 If your brief requires the wearer to see AR content, only one of these products does that.
-If your brief requires reach into an existing consumer base, only one of these products does that.
+If your brief requires reach into an existing consumer base at scale, only one of these products does that.

 Side by side